-Melisandre (then possibly known as Melony) was born a slave in the far eastern city of Asshai, on the continent of Essos, and sold to a Red Temple at a young age, eventually becoming a member of the clergy, a.k.a a Red Priestess.
+Melisandre (then possibly known as Melony) was born a slave in the far eastern city of Asshai, on the continent of Essos.
+She was sold to a Red Temple at a young age, eventually becoming a member of the clergy, a.k.a a Red Priestess.
 Red Temples are where people worship the religion of R'hllor, the Lord of Light, and are found throughout the Free Cities in Essos, but the religion is rarely followed at all in Westeros.

 As Melisandre explained in Season 5, followers of the Lord of Light believe in two Gods, "a god of light and love and joy, and a god of darkness, evil, and fear, eternally at war."
 R'hllor, as the God of fire and therefore light, is that first god, while The Great Other is the second.

-Followers of the Lord of Light also idolize fire, light, and also shadows (which cannot live in the dark and are servants of the light), and claim to receive visions through the flames of fire.
-The religion also believes in the coming of a chosen warrior called Azor Ahai, or The Prince That Was Promised.
-This figure is prophesied to be reborn "amidst salt and smoke," and carry a powerful sword called Lightbringer which will help him combat the coming darkness.
+Followers of the Lord of Light idolize fire, light, and shadows (which cannot live in the dark and are servants of the light), and claim to receive visions through the flames of fire.
+The religion also believes in the coming of a chosen warrior called Azor Ahai, or The Prince/Princess That Was Promised.
+This figure is prophesied to be reborn "amidst salt and smoke," and carry a powerful sword called Lightbringer which will help them combat the coming darkness.

-Throughout her time with Stannis, Melisandre murders his brother Renly with a shadow baby she birthed, and sacrifices his daughter, Shireen (and other followers who speak out against her) and Mance Rayder by burning them.
-Following the fall out from Shireen's death, Melisandre flees to Castle Black.
+During her time with Stannis, Melisandre murders his brother Renly with a shadow baby she birthed, and sacrifices his daughter, Shireen (and other followers who speak out against her) and Mance Rayder by burning them.
+Following the fall out from Shireen's death, Melisandre fled to Castle Black.

-Shortly after she returns to Castle Black, Jon Snow is killed, and Melisandre's true form is revealed: an old and frail woman, hundreds of years old.
+Shortly after she went to Castle Black, Jon Snow is killed, and Melisandre's true form is revealed: An old and frail woman, hundreds of years old.
 The day after his death, she reluctantly agrees to try and bring Jon Snow back from the dead and is successful.
 After his revival she now considers him The Prince That Was Promised, and is at his command.

-However, following the reveal that Shireen Baratheon was killed at Melisandre's behest, Jon Snow has no choice but to exile her for her crimes, and she leaves Winterfell making her way south.
+However, following the reveal that Shireen Baratheon was killed at Melisandre's behest, Jon Snow has no choice but to exile her for her crimes, and she left Winterfell making her way south.

 Back in Season 3 Melisandre briefly met Arya Stark while she was looking for Gendry (needing his king's blood).
 After looking into Arya's eyes, Melisandre not only saw all the pairs of eyes that Arya "would shut forever," but also saw that the two would meet again one day.
-Given that Arya is now currently back in Westeros, having dispensed with many members of the Frey family, it seems highly likely the two will meet again in Season 7.
+Given that Arya is now currently back at Winterfell, having dispensed with many members of the Frey family, it seems likely the two will meet again in Season 7.